FedericoCinus/WoMG/README.md

 $ womg
 ```

-It will generates 100 documents to be spread over the default network (*Les Miserables* http://konect.uni-koblenz.de/networks/moreno_lesmis).
+It loads 50 documents and their topic distributions located in ``/data`` and it spreads them over the default network (*Les Miserables* http://konect.uni-koblenz.de/networks/moreno_lesmis).

 #### Options
 You can check out the other options available to use with *WoMG* using:<br/>